Meuse–Argonne offensive: First phase (September 26 – October 4, 1918)

 The German counterattack had shattered so much of the 35th Division—a poorly led division, most of whose key leaders had been replaced shortly before the attack, made up of National Guard units from Missouri and Kansas—that it had to be relieved early, though remnants of the division subsequently reentered the battle.
 Part of the adjacent French attack met temporary confusion when one of its generals died.
 Nevertheless, it was able to advance 15 km, penetrating deeply into the German lines, especially around Somme-Py (the Battle of Somme-Py (Bataille de Somme-Py)) and northwest of Reims (the Battle of Saint-Thierry (Bataille de Saint-Thierry)).
-The initial progress of the French forces was thus faster than the 3 to 8 km gained by the adjacent American units, though the French units were fighting in a more open terrain, which is an easier terrain from which to attack.
+The initial progress of the French forces was thus faster than the 3 to 8 km gained by the adjacent American units, though the French units were fighting in a more open terrain, which can be an easier terrain from which to attack.

+With the US struggling to make the progress they wanted, as well as struggling to pull their logistics together, Pershing ordered a halt to the attack on October 1.
+This allowed Pershing to regroup all the men and reinforce the line.
+This move to halt the attack was not popular among the Allied Generals and almost lost Pershing his job.
+Despite the lack of faith in Pershing he was allowed to continue leading the offensive, and The Offensive started up again on October 4.